19hours/sg-statutes/Acts/Bills of Sale Act.md

 Form of register

+Satisfaction entered.

+No.

+By whom given (or against whom process issued.)

+To whom or in whose favour given.

+Date of instrument.

+Date of original registration.

+Date of registration of declaration of renewal.

+Date of registration of declaration of transfer.

+To whom transferred.

+Name.

+Residence.

+Occupation.

+Name.

+Residence.

+Occupation.

+Name.

+Residence.

+Occupation.

 ## LEGISLATIVE HISTORY

 Bills of Sale Act

 (CHAPTER 24)

-This Legislative History is provided for the convenience of users of the Building Control Act.
-It is not part of this Act.
+This Legislative History is provided for the convenience of users of the Bills of Sale Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|